 Shannon Huffman Polson uses stories from her years in an Apache helicopter cockpit in Bosnia and Korea and on expeditions in Alaska’s Arctic to demonstrate the importance of having grit and living with purpose.
 By examining both leadership and situational challenges, Polson will offer hard-earned lessons to inspire and motivate others living and working in their own uncharted territory.

-President, Adventure Travel Trade Association (ATTA)
+CEO, Adventure Travel Trade Association (ATTA)

 The cruise industry is maintaining a steady growth rate for over 20 years, driven by larger ships, more local ports in more destinations and new onboard and onshore activities to meet the demand of travelers.
 Last year the industry was valued at nearly $40 billion.
 For adventure destinations from Alaska to the Caribbean, Norway to the Mediterranean, the cruise industry presents a mixed blessing: beneficial in bringing visitors to new places, but also at times detrimental to local economies, people and the environment.